swannercjj/dreamerv3-deterministic/README.md

 If you just want to run DreamerV3 on a custom environment, you can `pip install dreamerv3` and copy [`example.py`][example] from this repository as a starting point.

+**Note: Install jax with GPU support first and separately if you want GPU support.**

 ## Docker